 Six campsites are available for Ken-Caryl Ranch residents and their guests in the Open Space.
 These beautiful, private campsites are available just outside your back door!
 The majority of the sites are primitive backcountry sites without restrooms or water.

 - All campsites (except Bradford Open Space) are on a first-come, first-served basis but must be reserved at the self-serve station located outside at the Dakota Lodge.
 At the self-serve station, enter your name, address, date, campsite and permit number on the reservation sheet in the self-serve box.
 Make the permit visible at the campsite by hanging it on the post’s hook.

 - The Bradford Open Space can be reserved for $40 per 24-hour block of time.
-To use the fire pit, you must make a $200 deposit and pick up a fire extinguisher at Dakota Lodge.
-Reservations must be made in advance at Dakota Lodge or by contacting Beth Beers at 303-979-4070, ext.
-168.
+To use the fire pit, you must make a $200 deposit and pick up a fire extinguisher at the Ranch House.
+Reservations must be made in advance by contacting Charleen Dowdell at email@example.com or 303-979-1876.

 Bradford Open Space: Private; for residents only.
 Mowed area behind the restored ruins of the Bradford Perley House, which was built in 1859.
 Sits within mixed grasslands and backs to a historic apple orchard.
 Dramatic red rock formations dominate the landscape.